btknzn/IR-CAMERA-REMOTE-SENSING/README.md

 # IR-CAMERA-REMOTE-SENSING
  Aim of this project to undestanding how many people in one room with Thermal Image Processing.I made one system which can detect %76 Percent(0 person, 1 person, 2 people and 3 people in room).
 Please read PDF to understand your project.
-You can also find 3D printer Design.
+You can also find 3D printer Design for camera and also electronic parts.

  In our project, we selected Teensy 3.6 as an our Micro-controller because of its ARM cortex processer (32bit 180MHZ).
 It is fast and in our Project we are going to make a lot of mathematical calculation with big sized arrays.
 For this reason, Teensy 3.6 is perfect selection for us.